New Mexico Recording Laws: Consent Rules and Penalties

 - Washington

-Best practice: If you’re recording calls with people in two-party consent states, either inform them or get explicit consent to be safe.
+Best practice: If you are recording calls with people in two-party consent states, either inform them or get explicit consent before recording.

 Business Call Recording

-New Mexico businesses can record calls for quality assurance, training, or compliance.
+New Mexico businesses can record calls for quality assurance, training, or compliance purposes.
 Consent can be obtained through:

 - Verbal consent before the call begins